tj/n/README.md

     $ n io --arch x86 latest

+Download and use 64 bit LTS version of `node` for older Mac Intel Core 2 Duo systems (x86 image is no longer available but x64 runs fine):

+    $ n --arch x64 lts

 ## Additional Details

 `n` installs versions to `/usr/local/n/versions` by default.
 Here, it can see what versions are currently installed and activate previously installed versions accordingly when `n <version>` is invoked again.